Skip to content

 curl -X POST http://localhost:8787/api/webhooks/{id}/replay/{logId}

 Re-sends the exact same payload from a previous delivery.
+This is useful when:

-Failure tracking
+Failure Tracking

 Truss tracks consecutive failures per webhook via fail_count.
 The dashboard shows which webhooks are healthy and which are failing.
 You can pause failing webhooks and resume them after fixing the endpoint.